imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 ## Loop Events

-In some cases a Workflow Event is used to update a process instance without changing the workflow state.
-For example if a user added new information to a workitem the status of the process instance did not change:
+In some cases a Workflow Event is used to update a process instance without changing the process state.
+For example if a user just updates a process instance:

 <img src="../images/modelling/example_03.png"/>